joelcasado-tech/joelcasado-tech/README.md

 I am a **DAW (Web Application Development)** graduate based in Barcelona, focused on bridging the gap between complex technical logic and real-world business value.

-While many focus solely on "writing code," I focus on architecting solutions, leveraging AI, automation, and modern web stacks to solve high-impact bottlenecks for organizations.
+While many focus solely on writing code, I focus on architecting solutions, leveraging AI, automation, and modern web stacks to solve high-impact bottlenecks for organizations.

 ---